 This recipe for Chinese braised beef stew noodles is not to be confused with Taiwanese beef stew noodles.
 This version has a lighter broth and is much simpler to prepare.

-This Chinese braised beef stew noodles is, as expected, not an exact replica of the one served at my favorite restaurant.
+This Chinese braised beef stew noodle is, as expected, not an exact replica of the one served at my favorite restaurant.
 However, the beef is just as tender and the broth is still quite tasty.
 I can eat this for lunch or dinner, summer or winter!